emorynlp/bert-2019/README.md

 # BERT SOTA Baseline

-Source code for paper [Establishing Strong Baselines for the New Decade: Sequence Tagging, Syntactic and Semantic Parsing with BERT](https://arxiv.org/pdf/1908.04943.pdf).
+Source code for paper [Establishing Strong Baselines for the New Decade: Sequence Tagging, Syntactic and Semantic Parsing with BERT](https://arxiv.org/pdf/1908.04943.pdf), to be published in The Thirty-Third International Flairs Conference proceedings.

 ## Requirements